WalterCun/Project-Manager/README.md

 - **List Projects**: View all saved projects with their details.
 - **Export Structures**: Export project structures to JSON files for sharing or backup.
 - **Default Structure**: Includes a comprehensive default structure for business projects, covering administrative, strategic, legal, operational, and other key areas.
+- **Dynamic Templates**: Create, manage, and render dynamic templates with inheritance support for multiple file formats (DOCX, XLSX, HTML, MD, TXT).
+- **Template Inheritance**: Templates can inherit from parent templates, allowing for reusable and customizable content.
+- **Multi-Format Rendering**: Generate files in various formats with dynamic placeholder replacement.

 ## Installation